fitmat/FMBridge/README.md

 //1.1 - Download and copy FitmatDriver.aar and move it to {Unity_Project}\Assets\Plugins\Android
 //1.2 - Download and copy InitBLE.cs & BLEControllerEventHandler.cs and move it to {Unity_Project}\Assets\Scripts

-//STEP 2 - Call InitBLEFramework() in Awake() with macaddress and gameid void Awake()
+//STEP 2 - Call InitBLEFramework() in Awake() with macaddress and gameid from your controller file void Awake()
 {
-	//params ( String macAdress, int GameID ) InitBLEFramework(macAddress, GameID);
+  //params ( String macAdress, int GameID )
+    InitBLEFramework(macAddress, GameID);
+    //Add this line after Setting MacAddress
+    bool gameModeSet = PluginInstance.Call("_setGameMode", gameMode); //gameMode = 0 for Multiplayer, 1 for Singleplayer.
+Also method returns boolean for result
 }
 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.